hldb/specs/OVERVIEW.md

 The address of the database could be hardcoded, but in a lot of situations there are too many.
 A database could be used to track the other database addresses, but in some situations that's not the best option.
 A third option is for your application to know the scheme in which the manifests are created.

 If you are able to determine the manifest data from knowing things like what the database is used for and/or who owns it, then you have the manifest and can open any database when needed.

+It's also good to understand the difference between separate users and separate devices.
+A user may have many devices and interact with other users and by extension their many devices.

 ----